back to blog

 Office renovation Any amount No

-For more information on eligible assets, check the ATO's simpler depreciation rules page.
+For more on eligible assets, see the ATO's simpler depreciation rules page.

 How to Calculate the Write-Off for a Ute or Vehicle

-Calculating the instant asset write-off for a ute or vehicle involves several steps.
-It's not as simple as taking the invoice price; you need to account for GST and business-use percentage.
+Calculating the write-off for a vehicle is not as simple as taking the invoice price.
+You need to account for GST and the business-use percentage.

 Step-by-Step Calculation Example

 Step 4: Claim the deduction.
-You can now claim the $17,000 as an instant asset write-off in the 2025-26 financial year.
-Enter it on your tax return in the deductions section for plant and equipment.
-Keep the purchase invoice, proof of first use, and documentation of business-use percentage (such as a logbook if you've completed one).
+You claim the $16,575 as an instant asset write-off in the 2025-26 financial year, in the plant and equipment deductions section of your return.
+Keep the purchase invoice, proof of first use, and your business-use records (such as a logbook).

 Motor Vehicle Cost Limit

-The car cost limit is $69,674 for the 2025-26 financial year and applies only to vehicles that meet the tax definition of a 'car' — designed mainly to carry passengers, with a load capacity under one tonne and fewer than nine passengers.
-Many commercial utes and vans used by tradies have a load capacity of one tonne or more and are not classified as cars, so the car cost limit does not apply to them.
-If your vehicle is classified as a car, only $69,674 (or the business-use percentage of $69,674) can be deducted.
-This limit is indexed annually.
-Check the vehicle’s gross vehicle mass and payload specifications to confirm whether the limit applies.
+The car cost limit is $69,674 for 2025-26 and is indexed annually.
+It applies only to vehicles classified as cars under the tax definition above.
+Many one-tonne-plus utes and vans used by tradies are not classified as cars, so the limit does not apply to them.
+Where it does apply, only $69,674 (or the business-use proportion of it) can be depreciated.
+Check the vehicle's gross vehicle mass and payload to confirm.

-Our business tax services in Melbourne team can help you calculate the exact deduction available for your vehicle purchase and ensure it's claimed correctly.
+For more detail, see the ATO's car cost limit page and the ATO's motor vehicle expenses page.
+Our tax planning team in Melbourne can calculate the exact deduction for your vehicle and ensure it is claimed correctly.

 Strategic Timing: When to Buy Before 30 June 2026